-Below are two videos which provide a brief overview of what The Sound of Picture Books is about.
+Below are two videos which provide a brief overview of The Sound of Picture Books initiative.
 The first is taken from one of the performances of “Tree” undertaken in 2014 with the West Australian Symphony Orchestra (WASO), the Literature Centre and Yamaha, whilst the second is a snippet from the “Parachute” DVD.

 For me creativity is creativity.
 I’ve never made much of a distinction between painting and writing music, and from my earliest memories I have always created music in my imagination.
 It seemed natural that I would eventually be a composer as well as an author and artist.

 A few years ago I composed music to accompany my book Requiem for a Beast, which was the beginning of something special for me.
 I was surprised to find that people assumed that I wrote the music after writing and illustrating the book, but in fact it was the other way around.
 The pictures and layout for the book all came directly out of the musical score.
 For me, music and images are integral aspects of the same thing.